cloudfoundry-incubator/fissile/docs/configuration.md

 ```

 Note that the variables `DNS_RECORD_NAME` and `IP_ADDRESS` are special and are
 automatically supplied to the container.
+They are currently the only special
-There are also some fields not shown
+variables.
+There are also some fields not shown above (as the are not needed
-above (as the are not needed for NATS):
+for NATS):

 For the role: